BRichardmcley/Structured_programming_Basics/README.md

 Otherwise, it’s categorized as a special character.
 The program prints the type of the character.

+## Compilation Process

+You can manually go through each of the four stages of the compilation process using `gcc`:

+1. **Preprocessing**: This stage includes expansion of macros and inclusion of header files.
+You can run the preprocessor with the `-E` option:

+    ```bash

+    gcc -E character.c -o character.i
+    This will generate the preprocessed code `character.i`

+    2. **Compilation**: This stage translates the preprocessed code into assembly code.
+You can run the compiler with the `-S` option:

+    ```bash
+    gcc -S character.i -o charcter.s
+    ```
+    This will generate the assembly code `character.s`.

+   3. **Assembly**: This stage translates the assembly code into machine code, generating an object file.
+You can run the assembler with the `-c` option:
+       ```bash
+    gcc -c character.s -o character.o
+    ```
+    This will generate the object file `character.o`.

+   4. **Linking**: This stage links the object file with the libraries and generates the executable.
+You can run the linker by simply using `gcc` without any options:

+    ```bash
+    gcc character.o -o character
+    ```
+    This will generate the executable file `character`
 # Compilation and Execution
 To compile and run this program: